ivanjolic95/vue-layout-composer/README.md

 }
 ```

 Layout nodes are the ones that contain `"component": "Layout"`.
-Layout is a built-in layout component in NAME_PLACEHOLDER.
+Layout is a built-in layout component in vue-layout-composer.

 Layout nodes can be `horizontal` or `vertical`, which is specified in `props.orientation` attribute.
 The orientation specifies the direction the layout will put the components in.